 Beginning January 1, 2020, Colorado state law protects you from "surprise billing".
-This is sometimes called "balance billing" and it may happen when you receive covered services, other than ambulance services, from an out of network provider in Colorado.
-This law does not apply to all health plans and may not apply to out of network providers located outside of Colorado.
-Check to see if you have a "CO-DOI" on your ID card; if not, this law may not apply to your health plan.
+This is sometimes called "balance billing" and it may happen when you receive covered services, other than ambulance services, from an out-of-network provider in Colorado.
+This law does not apply to all health plans and may not apply to out-ofnetwork providers located outside of Colorado.